Read all the instructions carefully

 Often in the “If… then…” format.

-Good research proposals don’t try running experiments without expectations and see what happens, but they have clear and specific theories/hypotheses to evaluate.
-Therefore, when you provide your research question, you should show your hypothetical answer to the research question (= your claim), or competing theories/hypotheses that you are trying to evaluate.
+Good research proposals don’t try running experiments without expectations and see what happens.
+Rather, they have clear and specific theories/hypotheses to evaluate and expriments are means for that.
+Therefore, when you provide your research question, you should show your hypothetical answer to the research question (= your claim) as well as alternative answer(s).

-For example, if your research question is “What roles do language production processes play in lexical prediction in language comprehension?”, you should show your answer such as “I claim that people use the language production processes as an emulator” and your experiment should be able to provide support for it if you get the expected results.
+For example, if your research question is “What roles do language production processes play in lexical prediction in language comprehension?”, you should show your answer such as “I claim that people use the language production processes as an emulator.” and your experiment should be able to provide support for it if you get the expected results.
 (This example research question is a bit vague and yours should be more specific.)

 Of course your answer doesn’t need to be “correct” because you are trying to see it through the experiment.
 But, on the other hand, your hypothetical answers or the competing theories/hypotheses shouldn’t be random guesses.
 Ideally they should be supported by prior studies.
 For this assignment, they can be good guesses with some rationale.

-Follow the template specified below.
+Follow the template specified below.Â

 Up to 3000 words excluding figures, captions, and the reference list.
 No minimal word counts.